vueuse/vueuse/packages/core/useDark/index.md

 const toggleDark = useToggle(isDark)
 ```

+## Behavior

+`useDark` combines with `usePreferredDark` and `useStorage`.
+On start up, it reads the value from localStorage/sessionStorage(the key is configurable) to see if there is user configured color scheme, if not, it will use users' system preferences.
+When you change the `isDark` ref, it will update the corresponding element's attribute and then store the preference to storage for persistence.

+> Please note `useDark` only handles the DOM attribute changes for you to apply proper selector in your CSS.
+It does NOT handles the actually style, theme or CSS for you.

 ## Configuration

 By default, it uses [Tailwind CSS favored dark mode](https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually), which enables dark mode when class `dark` is applied to the `html` tag, for example: